boschrexroth/ctrlx-automation-sdk/samples-net/README.md

 ### Prepare NuGet

-If you're behing a corporate proxy, you have to configure the __NuGet Proxy__ in configuration file:
+If you're behind a corporate proxy, you have to configure the __NuGet Proxy__ in configuration file:

       /home/{USERNAME}/.nuget/NuGet/NuGet.Config

 Edit the NuGet configuration file with your preferred editor or with VS Code and add a _config_ section containing the __http_proxy__ and __https_proxy__ inside the _configuration_ section like shown below.
 Alternatively you can copy the provided file

-1. Open WSL by Windows -> Start
+1. Open the virtual machine

-            wsl

 2. Copy the provided file from